 On the other hand if you choose to go with entirely new cabinets, you’ll be completely free to check out the crazy amount of possibilities available.
 You’ll also discover the abundance of choices that need to be made.
 Can stock cabinets fill the void, or will you need to go that extra mile and have custom cabinets made?
 The latter are made to order per your specifications.
 In fact they can be everything you’ve wanted in a cabinet.
 When you start perusing your options in the form of designs, finishes, materials and accessories you might begin to develop some firm ideas of where you want your kitchen to go.
 Naturally for such creative freedom, you’ll also pay a premium.

 You’ll also need to consider lead time.
 Custom cabinets built to your specifications start from scratch and could take a month to complete.
 You can knock some of the cost and time off by choosing semi-custom cabinets.
 Instead of being specially constructed to specific details, semi customs are pre-made in predetermined standard sizes.
 There’s usually never a problem in finding a good fit.
 Sometimes a compensating ‘spacer’ may be needed to fill any unused space, and this does reflect a loss of otherwise good storage space that could be saved with a custom build.
-You won’t have as many options to choose from, but the ones that are available are generally very appealing as they tend to be of the most popular styles and finishes, etc… that can, in fact, appear custom.
+You won’t have as many options to choose from, but the ones that are available are generally very appealing as they tend to be of the most popular styles and finishes, that is, Custom Kitchen Cabinets, Italian Bathroom Cabinets, etc. which can, in fact, appear custom.
 For lack of what could be viewed as too many choices you can save a decent amount of cash.

 Now, on the other hand, you can save near a bundle by simply going with all-stock cabinets, with no custom elements.
 You still will have some options, such as finish and style and you may even find them made of real solid wood.
 They’ve become popular enough to have seen them develop as products of greater quality than their previously earned reputation indicates.
 Once, the construction of stock cabinets left much to be desired.
 Now, with a little searching you can find really decent ones.
 Just be certain to inspect the hinges, doors, etc…The truth is, eight out of ten kitchens could use stock cabinets without a single problem.